-- Spoon shell mix into an ice cube tray, or into soap molds to make fun shapes, keeping in mind that the larger the mold, the longer it will take to dry.
+- Spoon shell mix into an ice cube tray, any silicone tray, or into Soap Molds to make fun shapes.
 Allow sidewalk chalk to set for at least three days.

 Get your kids outdoors with this homemade chalk with eggshells.

 You May Also Like